WincAcademy/wincpy/README.md

   Updates Wincpy to the version on the *release*-branch of this repository on GitHub.
 Requires a working installation of pip in `$PATH`.

+- `wincpy version`

+  Show which version of Wincpy is installed.

 See also `wincpy --help`.

 ## Develop